jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 Building Microfrontends means building products, not projects.
 A team builds and maintain one or more microfrontends of which is the owner.
 The team is responsible for the "UI Service" over its full lifecycle.

-As the Microfrontend encapsulates backend API calls and the user of the Micro frontend only "receives" the UI Service, the team is also responsible to maintain these API calls updated and working.
+As the Microfrontend also encapsulates backend API calls and the user of the Microfrontend only "receives" the UI piece, the team is also responsible to maintain these API calls updated and working.

 Besides that, several versions of a Microfrontend could be published and be consumed, so the team also has to keep in mind this aspect and managing the retirement of versions out-of-date.